We teach respect, hard work, perseverance, humility, teamwork, and the following...

 Contemporary dance is post-modern, which can vary from the from the

 Dancers ages 5-9 learn basic hip-hop-based dance steps and technique to fun music.
 Class will focus on levels and freezes, stage directions, and adding personality and attitude to movement.
 This class will have a hip-hop dance in our annual Showcase to demonstrate skills learned throughout the year.

 Dancers ages 10 and up learn how to make movement more grounded, strong, and entertaining, and explore different pieces of choreography throughout the year.
 A brief history of how Hip-Hop originated, and how it has evolved is part of class.
-Dancers work on strength and using different elements in their movement including melting and freezing, isolations, rolls, levels, and basic breakdancing is all included in the syllabus.
+Dancers work on strength and using different elements in their movement including melting and freezing, isolation, rolls, levels, and basic break-dancing is all included in the syllabus.